arbourd/concourse-slack-alert-resource/README.md

 - `alert_type`: *Optional.* The type of alert to send to Slack.
 See [Alert Types](#alert-types).
 Defaults to `default`.
 - `channel`: *Optional.* Channel where this message is posted.
 Defaults to the `channel` setting in Source.
 - `message`: *Optional.* The status message at the top of the alert.
 Defaults to name of alert type.
+Must be string or file.
 - `color`: *Optional.* The color of the notification bar as a hexadecimal.
 Defaults to the icon color of the alert type.
 - `disable`: *Optional.* Disables the alert.
 Defaults to `false`.